ahanba/hiatus/README.markdown

 About Ignore List
 ------------
 You can skip known false errors by providing ignore list.
-Open the hiatus report XLSX file and mark **ignore** in "Fixed?" column (column M), and specify its full file path in the ignoreList field.
+Open the hiatus report XLSX file and mark **ignore** in "Fixed?" column (column M), and save it as CSV format.
+(Optional) Open the CSV file and save it as UTF-8 encoding.
+Then specify the full path of the CSV file in the ignoreList field.
 For example:

-       ignorelist: Y:\Sample_files\130412_report.xlsx
+       ignorelist: Y:\Sample_files\130412_report.csv

 Then, marked errors will not be reported next time.

 *Note*:
-Ignore list does not work correctly in some cases.
+You can specify XLSX directly in ignoreList field, however, it does not work correctly in some cases.
 Some characters (typically some double-byte characters) get garbled while reading XLSX file.
 In that case, this function does not work as expected.
 This issue depends on your OS default encoding and source/target texts (languages) in the provided ignore list.
-Currently trying to find a way to resolve this issue.
+Also reading XLSX file takes much longer than reading CSV.
+So I recommend you to use CSV file.

 How to create Glossary file?
 ------------